edwinm/testProxy/README.md

 Test your local websites on other devices

-If you're developing websites, chances are you're using virtual hosts like test.mycompany.
+If you're developing websites, chances are you're using virtual hosts like `test.mycompany`.
 Just add another host to your hosts file and webserver config and start to develop.

 Unfortunately, you can't just access these sites from other (mobile) devices, so how do you test it?

 With testProxy it becomes very easy.
-To test you local test.mycompany website on a mobile, type:
+To test you local `test.mycompany` website on a mobile device, type:

 ```bash
 node testproxy test.mycompany